langroid/langroid-examples/fastapi-server/README.md

 # Setup a REST API server on GCP for a Langroid script

+:warning: See the [langroid/fastapi-server](https://github.com/langroid/fastapi-server) repo for a more comprehensive and up-to-date example.

 Ensure that your env secrets are in this folder as a `.env` file.
 We will of course *not* include it in the docker image (which is why it's in the `.dockerignore` file) but we will use it